rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 ## The Bug: A Size Mismatch

-The destination is the 64-byte `input` member, but the requested read length is the size of the entire structure.
-That explicitly permits bytes to cross from the input buffer into the adjacent security field.
+The destination is the 64-byte `input` member, but the requested read length is the 72-byte size of the entire structure.
+That explicitly permits bytes to cross from the input buffer into both adjacent fields.
+The bug gives us permission to write too much; the integrity check gives us a reason to stop after exactly 68 bytes.

 The infamously unsafe `gets()` function illustrates the same underlying lesson and still appears in older examples and other challenge code.
 Its interface is